Suzanne is an artist and writer who enjoys designing, crafting, and upcycling.

-- If you want a multi-coloured effect, like my rug, get fabrics which contain lots of colours in the one fabric, and also get some plain one-colour fabrics in some of your main colours.
+- If you want a multi-coloured effect, like my rug, get fabrics that contain lots of colours in the one fabric, and also get some plain one-colour fabrics in some of your main colours.

 - Feel free to work gold or silver printed fabrics into the rug too—printed cotton is best, so it doesn’t shred.
 You can also use sparsely sequinned fabrics for a bit of texture.

-Choosing A Colour Theme
+Choosing a Colour Theme

 You don’t have to choose a theme if you don’t want to.
 But having a colour palette picked out means that you won’t spend money on unnecessary fabrics.
 If you’re getting a lot of colours together, it can add up, so it’s a good idea to have colours picked out.